Systematizing Without Breaking the Magic: Your First Steps to Operational Freedom

 The Fear of the ‘Corporate’ Ghost

 Chaos is not a competitive advantage.
-It is a leak in your profit margin.
-The goal of a custom software department is to separate your secret sauce from your mundane logistics.
-Your secret sauce is your ability to solve a client’s unique problem.
-The logistics are the invoices, data entry, and “did you get that file” emails.
+It’s a leak in your margin.
+The whole point of a custom software department is to separate your secret sauce from your mundane logistics.

 Inventory the ‘Founder-Only’ Logic